srobo/team-emails/SR2021/2020-09-25-state-of-affairs.md

 ## Student Robotics 2021

-Due to recent events, and the current measures in place, We will not be running a **physical** competition for Student Robotics 2021.
+Due to recent events, and the current measures in place, we will not be running a **physical** competition for Student Robotics 2021.

 This does not mean there will be no competition!
 We are currently actively planning what Student Robotics 2021 will look like, and hope to have an update for you soon.
 Our current intention is that it would start around mid-late November.